ISmillex/SpeedMicroMouse/README.md

-# SpeedMouse
+# SpeedMicroMouse

-Welcome to the SpeedMouse repository!
-SpeedMouse is a Micromouse project aimed at developing a fast and efficient autonomous robot capable of navigating a maze in the shortest time possible.
+Welcome to the SpeedMicroMouse repository!
+SpeedMicroMouse is a Micromouse project aimed at developing a fast and efficient autonomous robot capable of navigating a maze in the shortest time possible.
 This repository contains all the necessary code and documentation to build, program, and optimize your own Micromouse robot.

 ![SpeedMouse Demo](speedmouse_demo.gif)